sharknice/Sharky/README.md

 You can clone it and use it directly in your solution (recomended), or install it to your project via the nuget package 'Sharky' (not updated as frequently)

-There is an example bot included in the Sharky source, and another example using the nuget package here https://github.com/sharknice/SharkyExampleBot
+There are example bots included in the Sharky source, and another example using the nuget package [here](https://github.com/sharknice/SharkyExampleBot)

 And a video tutorial here https://www.youtube.com/watch?v=2Tf0jLTJQME